YaSH-sInngH/Dance-Website/README.md

 ###

-#### Is it a fully fledged website ?
+#### Is it a fully functional website ?

-No it's not, it's a practice website for frontend development.
+No it's not, it's a practice project for frontend development.
+It is based on Dance Academy, which is offering courses.